How To Use Affiliate Affiliate Links on Pinterest

 Then I made my very first affiliate sale for my favorite travel blogging course.
 It was a recurring payment of $38.80 (someone purchased the course on a payment plan.)
 I was over the moon!
 I had been promoting that course for 2 months before I finally made a sale.
 This small win encouraged me to continue trying different strategies to promote affiliate products.

 Writing blog posts (such as reviews, tutorials, and product comparisons) is a great affiliate marketing strategy.
-But it can be time consuming.
+But it can be time-consuming.
 What if I told you there was a quicker way?
-You can use affiliate links on Pinterest to promote you affiliate products.
+You can use affiliate links on Pinterest to promote your affiliate products.
 When I started doing that, my affiliate income climbed faster.
 Today, I’ll go over how to create affiliate pins and upload them to Pinterest.
 And the best part?
 You don’t even need to be a blogger to do this!